Borax Hot Springs

 Borax Lake Camping & Lodging

-Camping isn't allowed within Borax Lake & Hot Springs area.
-Primitive camping is available at Mann Lake and Alvord Playa.
-Alvord Hot Springs offer accommodation options including camp sites and bunkhouses.
+Camping is not allowed within the Borax Lake and Hot Springs area.
+However, primitive camping is available at Mann Lake and Alvord Playa.
+Alvord Hot Springs offers accommodation options, including campsites and bunkhouses.

 Lodging in Hines-Burns Area